vevurka/vevurka.github.io/_posts/2017-05-01-filtering_in_django.md

 looking to their source.
 Documentation usually doesn't cover all special cases.
 On the other side life is to short to read whole documentation without need :wink:...
-These libraries present different levels of quality, code sometimes is quite bad or designed in strange way.
+These libraries present different levels of *quality*, code sometimes is quite bad or designed in strange way.
 Don't expect they will work well together.